FiroKyoto/IntegratedSensorControlPlatform/README.md

 1.
 Objective:

- ISCP supports various types of sensors, such as machine vision (USB interface), LRF(SICK LMSxxx series), and GPS that are used for the automated guidance system of the head-feeding combine harvester.
+ ISCP supports various types of sensors, such as machine vision (USB interface, 3D-Imager[Panasonic]), LRF(SICK LMSxxx series), and GPS that are used for the automated guidance system of the head-feeding combine harvester.
  This platform can also express GUI-based real time data, and the open source platform can freely be modified and redistributed without any license restrictions.

 2.